lubomirkarlik/large-font-on-esp32-micropython-display/README.md

 # Large Digit Display for LVGL (ESP32 / MicroPython)

 This project enables displaying large digits using bitmap fonts with the [LVGL](https://lvgl.io/) graphics library, suitable for embedded devices like the ESP32 with a display (e.g., 5" Elecrow LCD).
+Following pistures show screenshot from example script large_digits.py (first one), and from real project of power source for laboratory used this LCD display.

 ![Screenshot](screenshot.png)
 ![LK-20](screenshot2.png)